Samakwa/Unittest_for_RSS/README.md

-A simple unit test suite for section of replan TestClass contaions testcases.
+A simple unit test suite for section of replan.

+TestClass contains testcases.

 add_new_user.
         include the whole process of adding a new user.
 Approproriate page should open after resgistereding the user